 8. "Thirsty?"
 (Snow White and the Seven Dwarfs, 1937)

-As if the beautiful queen's transformation into an ugly hag wasn't creepy enough, she then creeps out of the castle through the dungeons to find Snow White to poison her.
+As if the beautiful queen's transformation into an ugly hag wasn't horrifying enough, she then sneaks out of the castle through the dungeons to find Snow White to poison her.
 On the way out, there are the remains of an unfortunate prisoner, reaching out towards a jug of water.
 The queen mocks the skeleton, asks him if he's "thirsty?" and kicks the empty jug at him, declaring, "have a drink!" before cackling and shuffling off.

 It always made me think how horrible it would be to die of thirst trapped forever in an evil queen's dungeon.
 The short scene freaked me out way more than it should have.

 7. Quasi Modo's Torture (The Hunchback of Notre Dame, 1996)

 Hunchback of Notre Dame is pretty dark by Disney's standards, which isn't surprising considering the novel it was inspired by.
 Although many things were tamed and toned for the children's version of this charming story, Frollo's cruelty - and, indeed, the cruelty of people against something they don't know or understand - was highlighted in this scene.